Data breach notification laws: New Zealand

-New Zealand’s Privacy Act 2020 came into force on December 1, 2020, replacing the 1993 act.
-The act makes notification of privacy breaches mandatory.
+New Zealand's Privacy Act 2020 came into force on December 1, 2020, replacing the Privacy Act 1993.
+Part 6 of the act makes notification of privacy breaches mandatory.
 Organisations receiving and collecting data will now have to report any privacy breach they believe has caused, or is likely to cause, serious harm.

 United States

-Data Breach Notification Laws have been enacted in all 50 states, the District of Columbia, Guam, Puerto Rico and the Virgin Islands.
+Data breach notification laws have been enacted in all 50 states, the District of Columbia, Guam, Puerto Rico and the Virgin Islands.
 As of August 2021, attempts to pass a federal data breach notification law have been unsuccessful.

-The 50 States
+State laws

 The first such law, the California data security breach notification law, was enacted in 2002 and became effective on July 1, 2003.
 The bill was enacted in reaction to the fear of identity theft and fraud.
 As related in the bill statement, law requires "a state agency, or a person or business that conducts business in California, that owns or licenses computerized data that includes personal information, as defined, to disclose in specified ways, any breach of the security of the data, as defined, to any resident of California whose unencrypted personal information was, or is reasonably believed to have been, acquired by an unauthorized person."
 In addition, the law permits delayed notification "if a law enforcement agency determines that it would impede a criminal investigation."
 The law also requires any entity that licenses such information to notify the owner or licensee of the information of any breach of the security of the data.